-It’s tricky decorating a small space, where maximizing storage and best utilizing square footage are of the utmost importance.
-While we often like to share new advice for making the most of your tiny housing, sometimes it can be more helpful to share what not to do.
-Read on for eight mistakes to watch out for when outfitting your small home.
+And while we often like to share new advice for making the most of your tiny housing, sometimes it can be more helpful to share what not to do.
+Since everyone has made some mistakes along the way, we thought we'd share our quick fixes so you can avoid learning the hard way.
+Read on for six mistakes to watch out for when outfitting your petite pad.

 Natural light is a small space's best friend.
 Maximize yours by placing mirrors on opposite walls from your windows to reflect and spread the light.
 Opt for woven blinds or sheer privacy curtains to filter sunlight rather than block it, and if the natural rays filtering into your space are limited, keep your paint hues and dominant furniture colors light to brighten the overall mood.

+Cohesion, cohesion, cohesion.
 If your home has multiple small adjacent rooms, help it feel larger by visually connecting the rooms through a unified color palette, material story, or overall style.
-This will help the space seamlessly flow together, like the rooms are extensions of each other rather than several small, disjointed areas.
+This will help the entire space seamlessly flow together.

-The sooner you accept that you have a small space and start taking steps to make the most of it, the quicker you'll be on your way to crafting chic surroundings.
-If you don't have room for a coffee table, squeezing one in will only make your room feel more cramped.
-Instead, opt for a larger side table to rest remote controls and magazines.
-If a television console won't fit in your available square footage, mount a flatscreen on the wall or tuck it into a bookshelf.
-Cramming items in that don’t truly fit will only lead to an unusable, squashed space.
+The sooner you accept that you have a small space and start taking steps to make the most of it, the quicker you'll be able to craft chic surroundings.
+If you don't have room for a bedside table, squeezing one in will only make your room feel more cramped.
+Instead, opt for a stool to rest remote controls, magazines, and tiny table lamps.
+If a media cabinet won't fit in your available square footage, mount a flat-screen on the wall, or tuck it into a bookshelf.
+Instead of a full-size desk, consider a vanity or narrow console.
+Cramming items in that will only lead to an unusable, squashed space.

-No matter how many smart storage solutions you incorporate, you'll always have limited excess space.
-It's important to evaluate your belongings and make sure everything you keep is meaningful and/or functional.
-If you find that you are overrun with useless objects doing nothing but taking up space, it’s time to purge.
+No matter how many smart storage solutions you incorporate, you'll always have limited space.
+It's important to evaluate your belongings and make sure everything is meaningful or functional.
+This can be super common on our vanities or in the bathroom, where products tend to pile up.

-Mirrors double the visual space in a small home and reflect light and color to add visual interest.
-Think beyond the wall when looking for places to add mirrors.
+Separately, never underestimate the power of mirrors.
+They can double the visual space in a small home and reflect light and color to add visual interest.
 Mirrored backsplashes increase the size of a small kitchen, mirrored furniture provides an unexpected reflective surface, and large mirrored panels on a wall look like additional windows.

-Use every available inch in a small space for décor, storage, and function.
-If your kitchen is petite, rather than use counter space for decorative bowls or knick-knacks, utilize the space under the upper cabinets for hanging utensil storage so your drawers and cabinets are free to hide less-attractive necessities.
+If your kitchen is petite, rather than use counter space for decorative bowls or knickknacks, utilize the space under the upper cabinets for hanging utensil storage so your drawers and cabinets are free to hide less-attractive necessities.
 If your bathroom is tiny, forgo art above the toilet in favor of a hanging cabinet to increase your closed storage space.